matchret/Portfolio/README.md

 ```

 With this when a qraphql is created the function will automatically trigger the node.js function.
 (Trigger Lambda)
-Note: Email must be a verified email in the Simpl Email Service of AWS.(SES_EMAIL = email of choice)
+Note: Email must be a verified email in the Simple Email Service of AWS.
+(SES_EMAIL = email of choice)

 ## TO DO/FIX
 Boutton se connecter(Navbar/banner)